Cornea Program

 Corneal Cross-Linking

-Vance Thompson Vision has been involved with corneal cross-linking since 2011 through our participation in the clinical trials leading up to FDA approval.
-Corneal cross-linking is a corneal procedure that is indicated for patients with progressing ectatic conditions like keratoconus and post-LASIK ectasia.
-Currently, we are performing epithelium-off corneal cross-linking, as it is both the approved method by the FDA, as well as greater efficacy in corneal stability compared to transepithelial (also known as epithelium-on corneal cross-linking) methods.
-During the procedure, the epithelium is loosened and removed, followed by exposure to UV light and riboflavin.
-The combination of the UV light and riboflavin enhances the strength of the corneal stroma by inducing covalent bonds between the corneal collagen fibers.
+Vance Thompson Vision has been involved with corneal cross-linking since 2011 through our participation in the clinical trials leading up to the procedure’s FDA approval.
+Corneal cross-linking is a procedure indicated for patients with progressing ectatic conditions like keratoconus and post-LASIK ectasia.
+We commonly perform epithelium-off corneal cross-linking, as it is currently the approved method by the FDA.
+During the procedure, the corneal epithelium is loosened and removed, followed by instillation of a riboflavin solution called Photrexa in combination with exposure to a specific spectrum of UV light.
+The combination of riboflavin and UV light enhances the strength of the stroma by inducing covalent bonds between the corneal collagen fibers.
+Ongoing FDA studies are researching the stability and efficacy of epithelium-on corneal cross-linking, and the results appear promising thus far.
+As of October 2025, epithelium-on corneal cross-linking was FDA approved.
+With this procedure, the corneal epithelium is kept intact and instillation of an oxygen-enhanced riboflavin solution, called Epioxa, is used to penetrate through the corneal layers.
+Epithelium-on cross-linking may provide reduced pain immediately post-operatively, as well as reduced healing times.
+After corneal collagen cross-linking, patients can be prescribed scleral contact lenses, update glasses, or explore a surgical option called corneal tissue addition keratoplasty (CTAK) to help correct their vision.

 PTK